 - statistics courses tailored to specific needs

-- Statistical software packages including GenStat, Minitab, SPSS and R.
+- Statistical software packages including GenStat, Minitab, SPSS,STATA and R.

 The SCC was formed in 1984 and has continued to build on its reputation across all disciplines.
 Our aim is to realise the potential and complexities of your data.
 We deal with real world issues in a practical, robust manner.